 - the ability to build, change, and move infrastructure

 - tools to fund infrastructure and development activities, including the ability to levy targeted rates.

 None of the powers can be used in respect of Māori customary land, Māori reserves and reservations, or any parts of the common marine and coastal area in which customary marine title or protected customary rights have been recognised.

-The Urban Development Act establishes a strong expectation that Māori aspirations are identified and supported in urban development, including throughout the SDP process.
+The Act sets out a strong expectation that Māori aspirations are identified and supported in urban development, including throughout the SDP process.
 The SDP process puts Māori at the heart of projects, enabling them to be active participants - as initiators, leaders, partners, and shapers - to ensure that the best outcomes for Māori are delivered.

 The Act includes protections for land in which Māori have an interest, including land received as redress or by the exercise of rights under Treaty Settlements.
 The Act maintains and supplements existing protections and provides protections for types of Māori land not previously protected in law.

 The Urban Development Act must be read subject to anything in a Treaty settlement Act or deed, Te Ture Whenua Māori Act 1993, and the Marine and Coastal Area (Takutai Moana) Act 2011.
 This ensures that the Crown meets its obligations.